snowflakedb/snowflake-connector-net/doc/StructuredTypes.md

 }
 ```

-If you would like to skip any customer property, you could use a `[SnowflakeColumn(IgnoreForPropertyOrder = true)]` annotation for given property.
+If you would like to skip any customer property, you could use a `[SnowflakeColumn(IgnoreForPropertyOrder = true)]` annotation for a given property.
-For instances annotation used in the following class definition makes the `city` be skipped when mapping the properties:
+For instance, the annotation used in the following class definition makes the `city` be skipped when mapping the properties:
 ```csharp
 public class Address
 {